chillugurisuryatejareddy/Network-Monitoring-Using-SNMP/README.md

-# SNMP monitorning using python script and easysnmp API.
+# Network monitoring using SNMP in python using easysnmp API.
 This main goal of the project is to probing devices and monitoring You need to do an extended version of the 'Simple Service Performance' assignment.
 Described, below.